 Tram Ride to Mountian Station

-Once on board the tram, the fun begins.
-Palm Springs Tramway climbs 8,563 feet in about 15 minutes rotating 360 degrees several times during the accent.
-Each time the tram passes over one of the towers there is a slight drop which usually gets a few screams from fellow riders.
+Once onboard the tram, the fun begins.
+Palm Springs Tramway climbs 8,563 feet in about 15 minutes, rotating 360 degrees several times during the ascent.
+Each time the tram passes over one of the towers, there is a slight drop which usually gets a few screams from fellow riders.

 Tramcars depart about every thirty minutes.
 The ride to the top takes about 12 minutes.
 At the halfway point, you will pass by the descending gondola.

 If you’re afraid of heights, you can sit in the center of the gondola, and before you know it, you will be at the top of the mountain.
 Be sure to bring along several layers of clothing, especially in the winter.
 It can be 90 degrees at Valley station and quite cool when you arrive at the mountain station.